 Because of the injuries sustained in this collision, HS was forced to reduce her hours and hired an assistant to jump and train the horses.
 She was advised to suspend yoga until her headaches had gone away.
 For some time after the collision, HS felt tired and had trouble carrying on conversations with friends and other horse professionals, which in turn affected her confidence and created needless embarrassing situations.
 For weeks after the collision, HS was nervous while driving, recalling the events surrounding the incident at issue.

 To help her manage her claim with the American National Property and Casualty Company, HS hired Seattle car accident attorney

-and personal injury lawyer
+A highly-regarded personal injury lawyer

 , Mr. Davis is the founder and principal attorney of Seattle-based Davis Law Group and has had substantial success negotiating for fair and reasonable financial compensation on behalf of his clients.